Bain & Company: South African Revenue Service Inquiry

-In late 2018, a new South African government investigated the South African Revenue Service (SARS) for suspected corruption under the administration of former President Jacob Zuma.
+Bain has been the subject of controversy related to its involvement with the South African Revenue Service (SARS).
+In late 2018, a new South African government investigated the SARS for suspected corruption under the administration of former President Jacob Zuma.
 It found that in 2015 Bain & Company billed $11 million for consulting projects, where the firm gave bad advice.
 After interviewing just 33 employees over six days, Bain provided a restructuring plan that included downsizing the SARS Business Centre, which produced one-third of the tax agency's revenues.
 An investigation found that then-SARS head Tom Moyane followed an unusual procurement process favoring Bain, who Moyane had been in touch with before his appointment at SARS.